 A large number of papers now exist to echo the above findings.
 By way of illustrating a consistent impression of the advantages of ‘near 50 Hz PD’ only, we refer to the following papers:

-f) In the paper: ‘Comparison of Partial Discharge Measurement Using Different Alternative Voltage Sources on Medium Voltage Cable’ published in 2019 at the Cigre Study Committee B1-10/Cired at the 14th Conference of Slovenian Electrical Power Engineers, by Marko Stanonik, and Vili Bonča of Elektro Gorenjska d.d Slovenia. (attached as ‘referat_B1-10’), the authors concluded: “It turned out that the most sensitive is the Slope method, the OWTS [Damped AC] method gives comparable results, while the results obtained with the VLF sinus method deviate more.”
+- In the paper: ‘Comparison of Partial Discharge Measurement Using Different Alternative Voltage Sources on Medium Voltage Cable’ published in 2019 at the Cigre Study Committee B1-10/Cired at the 14th Conference of Slovenian Electrical Power Engineers, by Marko Stanonik, and Vili Bonča of Elektro Gorenjska d.d Slovenia. (paper on request referred to as ‘referat_B1-10’), the authors concluded: “It turned out that the most sensitive is the Slope method, the OWTS [Damped AC] method gives comparable results, while the results obtained with the VLF sinus method deviate more.”

 By way of summarising the above body of comment ranging from 2003 to the present day, one may confidently conclude: